dillbyrne/random-agent-spoofer/README.md

 RAS is a privacy enhancing firefox addon which aims to hinder browser fingerprinting.
 It does this by changing the browser/device profile on a timer.
 Each browser profile has been tailored to match the actual values used by the target browser as much as possible, within the limits set by firefox.

+# Note: This addon is no longer being maintained as it uses the legacy addon sdk.
+I will not be porting it to web extentions due to certain incompatibilities with the web extensions API.
+It will stop working in firefox 57

 It also supports other privacy enhancing options.

 This document was last updated for 0.9.5.2 release.